ZdenekFisr/WebApiExample/README.md

 This API serves as an example of Clean Architecture (CA) that is feature-driven.
-It leverages versioning, role-based authorization, generic controllers and repositories, Dependency Injection and SOLID principles.
-Its purpose is to show some of my old refactored work in one solution.
+It leverages versioning, custom role-based authorization with JWT, generic controllers and repositories, Dependency Injection and SOLID principles.
+Its purpose is to show some of my work in one solution.
 Features are tested with unit and integration tests.
 # Types of classes

 **Entity:** Corresponds to one or more database tables and is used by the implemented ORM.
 It inherits from the `Entity` (or `EntityWithUser`) class.